Our Admissions team will put you in touch with the faculty member who can best answer your question.

 As they have done for the past 30 years, Champlain accounting students participate in the Volunteer Income Tax Assistance Program (VITA).
 VITA is a governmental program that offers free tax help for low-to-moderate income taxpayers, elderly taxpayers, and military personnel and their families.
 Champlain's accounting students are involved working primarily with low-to-moderate income taxpayers.

-A three-day workshop run in conjunction with the IRS and a Champlain Accounting faculty member teaches students the fundamentals of personal income tax returns.
+Students engage in a workshop run in conjunction with the IRS to learn the fundamentals of personal income tax returns.
 At the end of the three days, students take an exam provided by the IRS, and if they pass, they become VITA volunteers.

 The level of training determines the level of tax preparation that a student will be able to do when preparing returns at the sites.
 There is a test for each level that will make a student "IRS certified" to prepare taxes.

 Students are then placed in small groups and sent to local community centers with site coordinators where they can get hands-on experience.

 The students receive one credit towards their Accounting degree for 40 hours of volunteer work.
 Ideally, all 40 of these hours will be spent working directly with clients to prepare their tax return.

 In addition to gaining valuable experience and credit towards their degree, Champlain Accounting students in VITA will also positively impact the lives of many Vermont families.
 Robyn Bahar, the site coordinator at Casey Family Services, says that the Champlain College students who volunteer there are really invested in the program.
 Casey Family Services has provided tax help for VITA qualifiers for the past eight years.
 They are able to effectively execute the program with help from students, who make up about 75 percent of the volunteers there.